FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 overwhelmingly positive feedback from local hospitality businesses across the region.
 The

-investment in the Limerick Greenway has provided a strategic piece of sustainable travel--- 22
+investment in the Limerick Greenway has provided a strategic piece of sustainable travel
+---
+22

 infrastructure and a tourism amenity, which will support local community development